 Supporting the Archives

-The Lloydminster Regional Archives is supported solely by donations and fundraising through the LDCCA Inc. This organization is registered in both Alberta and Saskatchewan as a non-profit association and is a registered charity.
-All donations of $30 or more will be acknowledged with a receipt for tax purposes.
+The Lloydminster Regional Archives is partially supported by fundraising activities by the not-for-profit group Friends of the Lloydminster Regional Archives.
+This organization is registered in both Alberta and Saskatchewan as a non-profit association and is a registered charity.
+Membership donations of $30 or more will be acknowledged with a receipt for tax purposes.

-The Lloydminster Regional Archives is a member of the Saskatchewan Council for Archives and Archivists.
+The Lloydminster Regional Archives, under the City of Lloydminster, is a member of the Saskatchewan Council for Archives and Archivists.